 All budgets are recommended by staff to the Finance & Audit Committee, based on the principles in this document.
 The Committee then makes recommendations to the Board.
 Final approval of the budgets rests with the Board.
 One of the Board’s performance measures for OTF is adherence to the ratio of actual operating expenses to all funding received.

 3.1 Community Investments Granting Budget

-The CI granting budget is the amount of money that will be used for Community Investments grants, based on funding received from the Ministry of Tourism, Culture and Sport.
+The CI granting budget is the amount of money that will be used for Community Investments grants, based on funding received from the Ministry of Ministry of Heritage, Sport, Tourism and Culture Industries.
 It must be allocated across the province in accordance with approved criteria (as adjusted in accordance with OTF’s Budget Calculation Guidelines).